My Current Dobro (Feb 2007)

 I am the guitars 3rd owner.
 The original owner Sonny Garish purchased it new around 1983 or 1984.

-At some point the original owner had installed a pickup so it has a 1/4" jack installed adjacent to the strap-pin.
+At some point Sonny had installed a pickup so it has a 1/4" jack installed adjacent to the strap-pin.

 This guitar has a few OEM peculiarities: